rage/ethics-of-ai-copy/data/chapter-5/3-examples-of-human-rights.md

 As a right, safety creates a moral obligation to design our products, laws and environment in such a way that safety can be protected even in unconventional circumstances or impairments.
 In terms of AI, safety has come to encompass several different conversations, including the following:

 #### 1) AI as an existential threat

 The conversation around AI as an existential threat takes a highly speculative and future-oriented stance towards artificial intelligence.
-It focuses on asking what kind of threats to humanity are posed by AI systems if they become too complex to control (this kind of “superintelligence” scenario is painted by thinkers such as Nick Bostrom [(Bostrom 2014)](https://global.oup.com/academic/product/superintelligence-9780199678112) and Ray Kurzweil [(Kurzweil 2016)](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781118922590.ch15)).
+It focuses on asking what kind of threats to humanity are posed by AI systems if they become too complex to control (this kind of “superintelligence” scenario is painted by thinkers such as Nick Bostrom and Ray Kurzweil).

 However, the plausibility of a future of superintelligent AI has been called into question, both by philosophers and technologists.
-Philosophers have also argued that the depiction of the control problem as a technical obstacle discounts the political aspects of the issue.
-It’s fair to imagine that any invocation of a humanly common good hides a great deal of political contentions about what, in fact, is good.
+As things stand,  there is no reason to assume that superintelligence will emerge from developing contemporary algorithmic methods.

 #### 2) Safety in AI

 The second interpretation of safety in AI is the practical question of designing systems which behave in a safe and predictable manner.
 As AI systems are integrated into ever-widening areas of life, it becomes more important that the systems are well designed to account for the complexity of the world.
 A very practical and already existing example of this is lane guard technology, which uses machine learning to prevent cars from veering outside of their lanes.
 Machine learning researchers have found that some lane detection algorithms are quite easy to confuse with rogue road markings, causing the car to veer off the road by following the fake lane markings.

 </styled-text>

 <text-box icon="techIcon">

 One could argue that the right to safety obligates technology producers to account for these kinds of scenarios: the fact that the environment was not ideal does not excuse the system malfunctioning.
-Machine learning researchers call this feature robustness – the capacity of the system to to work predictably under new and unpredictable circumstances.
+Machine learning researchers call this feature **robustness** – the capacity of the system to to work predictably under new and unpredictable circumstances.

 </text-box>